berkeley-blockchain/cs294-144-s18/index.md

 To receive announcements on information about the course, including distinguished guest speakers and blockchain-related talks at Berkeley, please sign up for the [public mailing list](https://groups.google.com/forum/#!forum/berkeley-blockchain) mailing list for future announcements.
 Some classes will be open to the public and will be announced on this list.
 You can add yourself to the list by clicking the link and "Join group".
 Be sure to be signed in to your Google account.

-If you are in the course, you may sign up on [Piazza](https://piazza.com/berkeley/spring2018/cs294144) and request to join the [class-only mailing list](https://groups.google.com/forum/#!forum/cs294-144-s18).

 ## Course description
 Blockchain is one of the most significant technologies to impact law and business in many years.
 Blockchain is also one of the most interdisciplinary areas, bringing together new questions and opportunities at the intersection of technology, business and law.
 This course is designed to employ this interdisciplinary nature.
 We will provide an overview of the technology behind blockchain and explore current and potential real-world applications in technology, business, and law.